maximus-brown/maximus-brown.github.io/_posts/2020-08-15-DexoWorlds.md

 image: '/images/posts/dexoworlds/dexoworlds_1.png'
 tags:   [CNFTs,Cardano]
 ---
-Space, galaxies, and planets have always been something I've been fascinated with at a young age, yet I still know so little.
-When I stumbled across the [@DexoWorlds](https://twitter.com/DexoWorlds) project, which was built on top of the Cardano blockchain, I was intrigued because each one of the pixel art NFTs was a unique planet in a fictional galaxy called Veran Way.
+Space, galaxies, and planets have always been something I've been fascinated with since a young age, yet I still know so little.
+When I stumbled across the [@DexoWorlds](https://twitter.com/DexoWorlds) NFT project, which was built on top of the Cardano blockchain, I was intrigued because each one of the pixel art pieces was a unique planet in a fictional galaxy called *Veran Way*.

 ![](/images/posts/dexoworlds/dexoworlds_5.png)

-Each one of the 11,081 individual planets also have various properties like color schemes, patterns, rings, moons, life, and more.
+Each of the 11,081 individual planets also have various properties like color schemes, patterns, rings, moons, life, and more.

 For example, planet [#2108](https://pool.pm/862cd06c4504de6114a29e0b863751ee84ad455493d43aeeb727d896.DexoWorld2108) shown above, also called "Ekexdoporos-a", has loads of different properties including:

 - Background Start Color : White
 - Compositions : Rocky
-- Host Star ID : 479
 - Host Star Name : Ekexdoporos
 - Life : None
 - Moons : 1